AutWave brings together autistic people and their supporters, researchers, policymakers, NGO workers and volunteers.

 Diederik Weve is a safety engineer at Shell in the Netherlands, so his daily work is about saving lives.
 His daily leisure time he packs with initiatives that improve the quality of autistic lives.
 He is chairman of the PAS, the Dutch society of adult autistics, he organises the yearly Autminds conferences, and he has trained many autistics for Autism Ambassador roles in their employing companies.
 He would like to do more though.

 Since the late 1990s, Heta has had many roles in connection with autism, both voluntary and professional.
 She has worked in projects, lectured, translated professional literature, and assisted minimally verbal children and adolescents.
-She is also a board member of the Autscape Organisation, which runs an annual residential conference in the UK.
+She is also secretary of the Autscape Organisation, which runs an annual residential conference in the UK.

 Orjo Pättiniemi has promoted autistic people’s rights and positive visibility of autistic strengths for several years, lecturing as an experience-based expert and organizing autism film festivals.